Degree of Interference: A General Framework For Causal Inference Under Interference: Concluding Remarks

 \section{Concluding Remarks}

-This article proposed our new notion of the Degree of Interference (DoI) that flexibly handles unknown interference.
+This article proposed our new notion of the Degree of Interference (DoI) that flexibly handles interference.
 We presented several new types of causal estimands and developed a fast data augmentation based Bayesian semiparametric methodology for estimating them.
 In simulation studies across different scenarios with complicated interference structures our approach exhibited better finite-sample performance than that of the conventional HT estimator in terms of MSE.
+The results provided in Appendix \ref{sec:simulation_supp} also highlight the superiority of our methodology in terms of bias and coverage probability.
 Our two case studies demonstrate that our DoI framework and Bayesian methodology yield more insights and knowledge on interference in a straightforward manner.

+Our methodology should complement existing methodologies rather than replace them.
+For instance, while our approach introduces modeling assumptions, existing methods \citep{Fredrik2021_2, hoshino2023} are fully nonparametric, which may appeal to analysts reluctant to make modeling assumptions.
+Conversely, analysts may find the conservative variance estimate provided by nonparametric methods too large and seek efficiency gains through our proposed method.

 A possible future direction to build upon this framework would be to extend our framework to observational studies where the treatment assignment mechanisms take unknown functional forms.